ARM Institute Seeks Manufacturers for Next Robotics Manufacturing Hub Cohort

 The ARM Institute completes these services at no cost for qualifying manufacturers without requiring a commitment to install any system.
 In addition to the institute’s in-house robotics engineering expertise, the ARM Institute also leverages the expertise of its 400+ national member organization consortium, which spans industry, government, and academia.

 Manufacturers can get started by completing our form found on this page or by emailing [email protected].
-The ARM Institute accepts applications on a rolling basis, however, organizations that wish to be prioritized through participation in this second cohort should submit their interest by November 22.
+The ARM Institute accepts applications on a rolling basis, however, organizations that wish to be prioritized through participation in this second cohort should submit their interest by December 13 (our extended deadline).
 The ARM Institute has ten spots open for its second cohort.
 When the ARM Institute opened applications for its first cohort, its pipeline of interested manufacturers filled within weeks of opening.

 Even if a manufacturer doesn’t have a specific application in mind, they are encouraged to apply and take advantage of the free on-site consultation that will help identify opportunities to advance manufacturing with automation and robotics.